-The few downsides for accounts like the Wealthsimple Smart Savings apply to other banking you conduct with online-only banks and are:
+The few downsides of Wealthsimple Save also apply to your other banking interactions with online-only banks and include:

-Limited Face-to-Face: If you prefer to conduct all your banking directly in a physical branch, online-only banking may seem strange at first.
+Limited Face-to-Face: If you prefer to conduct all your banking directly in a physical branch, online-only banking may initially seem strange.
 That being said, most financial transactions can now be completed online from the comfort of your home, hence, the increasing popularity of financial institutions like Wealthsimple.

 Bank Transfers may take longer.
-Currently, if you want to move money from your Smart Savings account to your chequing account at your traditional bank, it takes 2 business days.
-This will likely not be a big deal for most people, however, it is worth noting.
+Currently, if you want to move money from your Wealthsimple Save account to your external bank account, it takes up to 3 business days.

-On the flip side, the advantages of digital banks outnumber their disadvantages, with benefits including better interest rates, zero fees on savings and chequing accounts, interest earnings on chequing balances, lower fees on other banking services, etc.
+On the flip side, the advantages of digital banks outnumber their disadvantages, with benefits including better interest rates, zero fees on savings and chequing accounts, interest earnings on chequing balances, and lower fees on other banking services.

-It should be apparent by now that I’m all for maximizing the returns you can earn on your money.
-For some of the best savings interest rates in Canada, you need to look beyond the big banks.
-Take advantage of the higher rates available from financial institutions like Wealthsimple and EQ Bank and watch your money grow.
+I’m all for maximizing the returns you can earn on your money.
+For some of the best savings interest rates in Canada, you must look beyond the big banks.

-Wealthsimple Smart Savings Account Review: High-Interest Savings in Canada
+Wealthsimple Save Review 2023: High-Interest Savings Rates in Canada

-Wealthsimple Smart Savings account offers one of the best high-interest savings accounts in Canada.
-This review shows the benefits of the account including high-interest rates, zero fees, free unlimited transactions, and automated savings.
+Wealthsimple Save offers one of the best high interest savings accounts in Canada.
+This review shows its benefits including high interest rates, zero fees, free unlimited transactions, and automated savings.

 - Not versatile for direct transactions